-1. What towns constitute the Brewster Regional Little League?
+1. What towns constitute the Nauset Little League?

-A. The Brewster Regional Little League (BRLL) accepts players from Brewster, Orleans, Eastham, Wellfleet, Truro & Provincetown
+A. The Nauset Little League accepts players from Brewster, Orleans, Eastham, Wellfleet, Truro & Provincetown

-A. No. Girls are welcome to play in the Brewster Regional Little League
+A. No. Girls are welcome to play in the league.

-3. What is the age range for players in the BRLL?
+3. What is the age range for players in the Nauset Little League?

-A. The BRLL has two divisions – the Minor League and the Major League.
+A. There are two divisions – the Minor League and the Major League.
 For the most part, the Minor League includes players aged 8-11 and the Major League players aged 10-12

 4. What happens if a 9 year old is evaluated talented enough to play in the Major League?